Jafner/5etools-docker/README.md

 ## Updating the container
 Because this image is built on the auto-updater script, updating the container is very simple.
 Restart the container with `docker restart 5etools-docker`.
 When it restarts, the container will automatically check for an update and automatically download it before starting.

+## Integrating a reverse proxy
+Supporting integration of a reverse proxy is beyond the scope of this guide.
+However, any instructions which work for the base httpd (Apache) image, should also work for this, as it is minimally different.